-The U.S. Surgeon General has some tips for parents and teens on social media use
+The U.S. surgeon general has some tips for parents and teens on social media use

 — Create a family media plan: Agreed-upon expectations can help establish healthy technology boundaries at home – including social media use.
 A family media plan can promote open family discussion and rules about media use and include topics such as balancing screen/online time, content boundaries, and not disclosing personal information

-— Create tech-free zones: Restrict the use of electronics at least 1 hour before bedtime and through the night.
+— Create tech-free zones: Restrict the use of electronics at least one hour before bedtime and through the night.
 Keep meal times and other in-person gatherings tech-free.
 Help children develop social skills and nurture their in‑person relationships by encouraging unstructured and offline connections with others.

 — Model responsible behavior: Parents can set a good example of what responsible and healthy social media use looks like by limiting their own use, being mindful of social media habits (including when and how parents share information or content about their child), and modeling positive behavior on your social media accounts.